In this article, you will learn what are different types of protocols and what are they used for.

 As such, many modem protocols have been developed.
 The first of them allowed for a single transmission of data between two machines, then some of them were equipped with error control.
 With the growth of the Internet, many were equipped with the ability to address machines.
 As a result, there are now two main modem protocols: SLIP, an old protocol that is low in controls; and PPP, the most widely used protocol for accessing the Internet via a modem and that authorizes addressing machines.

 SLIP means Serial Line Internet Protocol.
 SLIP is the result of the integration of modem protocols prior to the suite of TCP/IP protocols.
-It is a simple Internet link protocol conducting neither address nor error control, which is the reason why it became quickly obsolete in comparison to PPP.
+It is a simple Internet link protocol conducting neither address nor error control, which is why it became quickly obsolete compared to PPP.

 Data transmission with SLIP is very simple: this protocol sends a frame composed only of data to be sent followed by an end of transmission character (i.e. the END character, the ASCII code 192).
 A SLIP frame looks like this: